sequence-sh/PowershellConnector/README.md

-# EDR PowerShell Connector
+# Sequence® PowerShell Connector

-[Reductech EDR](https://gitlab.com/reductech/edr) is a collection of libraries that automates cross-application e-discovery and forensic workflows.
+[Reductech Sequence](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.

 The PowerShell connector contains Steps for executing inline PowerShell scripts in